TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

        }
     }

-As a result the page title and the label from TypoScript will be inserted as headlines.
+As a result, the page title and the label from TypoScript will be inserted as titles.
 The copyright year will be taken from the TypoScript constant "year".

 ..  seealso::